SOON TO COME: The long awaited Update to the 1st Edition (June 26, 1996) - Now expected to be a 2 Volume Work:

 ANTICIPATED RELEASE: Spring of 2019

-Although the primary focus of this work is centered on John 1:1, many of the other scriptures typically used by Trinitarians - that is, in attempts to substantiate their view that Jesus is God or that God is a Trinity - will be discovered as being also covered within our 26 appendixes, various facsimile illustrations and numerous charts.
-And yet, this is not to the exclusion of many of the other topics commonly associated with the various issues, those often raised by the different translations of this Greek wording, with each being comprehensively addressed by the vast number of historical offerings.
+Although the primary focus of this work is centered on John 1:1, many of the other scriptures typically used by Trinitarians to substantiate their view that Jesus is God or that God is a Trinity are also addressed within our 26 appendixes, various facsimile illustrations and numerous charts.
+Along with this, other Trinitarian related issues/topics are also comprehensively addressed by a vast number of scholarly, historical offerings.

-By means of this unique publication (vol. 1 - Main Text, vol. 2 - Appendices), our intention is to provide for the general reader, as well as the dedicated student of the Bible, a comprehensive sampling of what has been offered down through the centuries by many well respected Bible scholars, that is, with respect to the many alternative renditions of this particular, so called, Trinitarian proof text.
+By means of this unique publication (vol. 1 - Main Text, vol. 2 - Appendices), our intention is to provide for the general reader - as well as the dedicated student of the Bible - a comprehensive sampling of what has been offered by many a well respected Scholars, that is, with respect to the many alternative renditions of this particular, so called, Trinitarian proof text.
 Perhaps, to the surprise of some, will be the discovery that the works represented herein are those as having been culled from both Trinitarian and non-Trinitarian alike.

 *BIBLIOGRAPHY: Where possible, we have listed the Author Name(s); their Birth/Death Dates (when known); Degrees/Qualifications; Full Title of Work; Publisher Place, Name and Date; Page Number(s) referenced; The Library of Congress (Washington, D.C), The British Library (England) or The Online Computer Library Center [OCLC] (Dublin, Ohio) catalogue listing identifications.